lobe/web-bootstrap/README.md

 ## Table of contents

 In the next few sections we’ll take you through the basics of creating your new project and getting started.
-At a high level, we’ll be:
+At a high level, we’ll go over:

 1. [Installing your Development Environment](https://github.com/lobe/web-bootstrap/tree/niceDeveloperExperience#installing-your-development-environment)
 2. [Exporting your model from Lobe and integrating it into the code](https://github.com/lobe/web-bootstrap/blob/niceDeveloperExperience/README.md#exporting-your-model)